Best Cheerleading Surfaces for Injury Prevention

 Carpet bonded foam mats typically come in 1 3/8 inch or 2 inch thicknesses and are 6x42 feet in dimension.
 This size lends to quick and easy setups as seven mats of this size, connected side to side will create a competition sized cheer floor.
 Home cheer floors are also available in more convenient and portable sizes of 4x6 or 5x10 feet mats.

 Vinyl covered folding gym mats, ranging from 1.5 to 2.5 inches thick ,are commonly used for training exercises.
 When unfolded, these mats commonly range from 4x6 to 6x10 feet in size.

 Cheerleading related falls have been reported from up to 20 feet.
-Stunts resulting in these kinds of heights should only be performed over a landing mat over a foam floor or a spring floor.
+Stunts resulting in these kinds of heights should only be performed over a landing mat over a foam floor or a sprung floor.
 Competition landing mats are 12-20 cm thick and are most often 6x12 feet to 8x18 feet in size and covered with a matte-textured vinyl.
-Spring floors are typically made of plywood, springs or foam blocks, and carpet-bonded foam strips.
+Sprung floors are typically made of plywood, springs or foam blocks, and carpet-bonded foam strips.

 When properly used, these types of cheer floors will help prevent serious head injuries.
 As is the case with any athletic activity, other type of injuries, such as wrist fractures and arm fractures, however, may still occur.